 One of the first steps in the estate planning process is to establish a revocable living trust which controls the disposition of your assets which has different advantages when compared to a will.
 The will and trust documents are similar, as both determine how your affairs, assets, and property should be handled and distributed after you pass away.
 However, the greatest benefit of choosing a revocable living trust, in addition to your will, is the fact that a trust avoids the probate process, while a will alone does not.
 Essentially, probate gives the court the power to decide how your assets are distributed, and it tends to be a lengthy and extremely costly procedure that can demand eight to twelve months (or longer) of court procedures before your family can inherit anything.
 By having a revocable living trust, the process ends up being significantly quicker, and only takes weeks to resolve.
 If you own property in other states, a revocable living trust will be especially advantageous as it can help your family avoid multiple probate situations.

 Revocable living trusts are easy to set up, maintain, or even cancel, and are nearly impossible to contest in court, if created properly.
-Please contact the Law Office of Jason R. Ebacher to discuss your options and see if your revocable living trust is right for you.
+Please contact the Law Office of Jason R. Ebacher, PLLC, to discuss your options and see if your revocable living trust is right for you.